lagom/lagom/docs/manual/scala/guide/devmode/ConfiguringServicesInDevelopment.md

 Lagom's development mode instruments the process and injects a self-signed certificate.
 At same time, the lagom services running in dev mode are automatically tuned to trust that certificate so that you can use service-to-service HTTPS calls.

-The Lagom service client uses HTTP or HTTPS depending on the Service Locator you used.
+The Lagom service client uses HTTP in development mode.
 You can create your own HTTPS client using Play-WS or the Akka-HTTP Client API.
 Then, you should do a lookup on the service locator stating you need an HTTPS port and connect normally using Play-WS or Akka-HTTP Client.
 If you use Akka gRPC for inter-service communication, you may need to use HTTPS.